PhuongAnh2212/capstone-project/README.md

 - **Model Training**: Implements semantic segmentation models to classify traffic-related objects.
 - **Evaluation**: Assesses model performance and identifies areas for improvement.

-## Challenges Encountered

-A significant issue faced during the project was the class imbalance within the synthetic dataset, leading to misclassification of traffic lights.
-Despite efforts to balance the dataset, the model struggled to accurately identify traffic lights, highlighting the need for further research in this area.

 ## Further Research Directions

 To address the challenges identified, future work will focus on: